cccontro/contro/tei/Apologia-Ragione-TEI-en.md

 </div>
-as [Caro][caro] presupposes that one should grant.
-The power of usage is indeed great in generating new words, in reviving the dead, and in bringing down those that are honored, as [Horace][horace] says, but it is slight or null when it comes to producing artificial words either by signification or by formation, which are the ones under discussion in those Horatian lines
+as [Caro][caro] presupposes that one should grant. [[The power of usage is indeed great in generating new words, in reviving the dead, and in bringing down those that are honored, as [Horace][horace] says]{: ana="#s36" }, but it is slight or null when it comes to producing artificial words either by signification or by formation]{: ana="#s39" }, which are the ones under discussion in those Horatian lines
 <blockquote class="foreign" title="Horace, <em>Ars Poetica</em> 58–59" markdown>

 Licuit semperque licebit